Creamy and delicious, this Bacon Goat Cheese Frittata is a quick meal perfect as a make ahead breakfast or lazy dinner.

 I love lazy weekend mornings with my husband.
 He travels for a living so when he is home on a weekend it feels so wonderful to sleep in late, watch home improvement shows and have a leisurely breakfast.
 I made this Bacon Goat Cheese Frittata this last weekend and it felt so nice to have breakfast already made when we woke up.
 This is a perfect dish to make ahead when you are short on time, but still want to have something special that has a ton of nutrition.

 Eggs have been given such a bad rap over the last couple of decades.
 This is such a shame because they are a powerhouse of nutrition.
-Just do a quick google search for “health benefits of eggs” and you will be given over 10 million articles explaining the health benefits.
+Just do a quick google search for “health benefits of eggs” and you will see over 10 million articles explaining the health benefits.

 Tips about Bacon Goat Cheese Frittata: